 The first thing most people look at when comparing mortgages is the interest rate.
-That’s because this has a direct impact on the size of your monthly mortgage repayments - the bigger the rate, the bigger your repayments will be.
+That’s because it has a direct impact on the size of your monthly mortgage repayments - the bigger the rate, the bigger your repayments will be.

 That's a great place to start, but you also need to consider your loan-to-value (LTV) and how this will affect the rate you'll actually be able to get.
 Your LTV is how the size of the loan you’re looking for compares to the overall value of the property.
-The more of the mortgage you've paid off the lower your loan-to-value rate will be.
+The more of the mortgage you've paid off, the lower your loan-to-value rate will be.

-Ideally, when you come to remortgage you will be looking at a smaller LTV than when you first bought the property, thanks to your monthly repayments reducing the size of your loan.
+Ideally, when you come to remortgage you'll be looking at a smaller LTV than when you first bought the property, thanks to your monthly repayments reducing the size of your loan.
 If your property has gone up in value as well, then the LTV will be further reduced.
 This is important as the lower the LTV, the better the interest rates that will be on offer from mortgage lenders.

-But if your LTV has stayed at a similar level, then you may find that the deals on offer to you won't give you huge savings.
+But if your LTV has stayed at a similar level, then you might find that the deals on offer to you won't give you huge savings.
 Many lenders have repayment calculators on their websites which can help you work out how your repayments would change if you remortgaged to one of their deals.
 Alternatively, you could use a calculator like this one on the BBC website.

-3. Don’t ignore the fees for a new lender
+3. Don’t ignore the new lender fees